 - 1911, Chan's 100th film which was coincidentally released 100 years after the event it commemorates.
 It concerns China's 1911 Revolution, which ended the rule of emperors.
 Unlike most of Chan's films, it contains little martial arts or comedy.

-- Around the World in Eighty Days (2004): Good stunts but horribly misplaced in the film.
-Should be noted this was one of the few films he acted for Disney.
+- Around the World in 80 Days (2004): Good stunts but horribly misplaced in the film.
+Should be noted this was one of the few live-action films he acted for Disney.

 - Twin Dragons.
 Jackie plays twins, Separated at Birth.
 This one concludes with the famous fight sequence in and around cars that are being actively crash tested.

 - Little Big Soldier.
 Jackie portrays an old soldier who appears cowardly and unwilling to fight, who manages to capture an enemy General.
 It's half comedy and half drama as he attempts to bring the General back to his country so that he can finally go back to a normal life as a farmer and raise a family.